Samarjeetshelke/Problem-Solving/README.md

 # Online-Problem-Statements
-To develope logic And finding the diffrent solutions
+To develope logic and to Finding the diffrent solutions/approach.